An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Another 77 words (6 lines of text) are included under the topic Early Leete Notables in all our PDF Extended History products.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Leete or a variant listed above:

-Leete Settlers in the United States in the 17th Century
+Leete Settlers in United States in the 17th Century

-Leete Settlers in the United States in the 19th Century
+Leete Settlers in United States in the 19th Century

 The Leete Family Crest was acquired from the Houseofnames.com archives.
 The Leete Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 11 September 2013 at 08:44.